Implicit Mentoring: The Unacknowledged Developer Efforts in Open Source: Discussion

-\textbf{...on Mentees}: Past work has shown that informal mentoring helps build effective commitment--deeper engagement and identification with the project~\cite{payne2005longitudinal}.
-It is not clear whether implicit mentoring, which by its very nature is brief and topical, can achieve such results.
-Further work is needed to investigate questions such as, Does implicit mentoring promote such effective commitment?
-Do mentees who received implicit mentoring improve their productivity?
-Do mentees become more engaged with the community and give back by becoming mentors themselves?
-Does implicit mentoring improve the retention of contributors?

-\textbf{...on Projects}: In our work, we investigated the relation between PR complexity and implicit mentoring.
-We used two simple metrics as a proxy for PR complexity.
-Other metrics could be investigated, such as, the complexity of the code snippet that was committed for the PR, the complexity of the proposed change based on its centrality or its impact.
-Further investigation can shed light on why complex PR attracted more implicit mentoring.
-Was it a cascading effect, where a complex or controversial PR attracted attention, which in turn invited more attention~\cite{dabbish2012social}, or are there other factors at play?
-Finally, if the association of implicit mentoring and PR reopen is strong even after considering other factors that were investigated in ~\cite{8719563}, it could be used as a possible predictor to identify the likelihood of PR being opened in the future.

-\textbf{...on Mentors}: A recurring problem raised by our interviewees and literature is mentor ``burnout'' and work overload~\cite{balali2018newcomers, fagerholm2014onboarding, trinkenreich2020hidden}.
-Since by its very nature, implicit mentoring constitutes a brief interaction, it is possible that if this kind of mentoring is recognized by OSS projects, mentoring can become more sustainable.
-It is also possible that the brief interactions characterized in implicit mentoring can be transformed into longer-lasting interactions.
-Research has shown that those informal mentoring relationship is more satisfying and often rooted in friendship~\cite{baugh2007formal, inzer2005review,bynum2015power}.
+Volunteers in OSS projects contribute to the development of the software they use and the enhancement of their skill sets and resumes \cite{sarma2016training}.
+In this study, we found that implicit mentoring is not dyadic or top-to-down.
+Since, by its very nature, implicit mentoring constitutes a brief interaction, it is possible that if OSS projects recognize this mentoring, mentoring can become more sustainable.
+It is also possible that the brief interactions characterized by implicit mentoring can be transformed into longer-lasting interactions.
+Research has shown that informal mentoring relationships are more satisfying and often rooted in friendship~\cite{baugh2007formal, inzer2005review,bynum2015power}.
 One of the problems with mentor-mentee matching is diverting interests.
-Given implicit mentoring is topical, it is perhaps feasible to match mentor-mentees together who share a common passion for some technical aspects of the project.
-In fact, informal mentor networks can be created based on individuals who share topical interests.
-Mullen and Klimaitis~\cite{mullen2021defining} identified effective alternate mentoring models, such as group mentoring or collaborative mentoring.
-Such a collaborative mentoring model can reduce the workload among mentors, while at the same time creating a cohort of like-minded individuals who support each other.
+Given that implicit mentoring is prevalent in OSS, it is perhaps feasible to match mentor-mentees together who share a common passion for some technical aspects of the project.
+Therefore, an OSS project might leverage our approach to facilitate implicit mentorship by adding a topic or needed skill tag, such that after submitting a PR, a contributor could create a topic tag coupled with (e.g. \#Machine Learning modelling) to attract the attention of contributors with similar interests.